edithv/tetris-4701/README.md

 # Tetris Learning Strategies

 This program was forked from an online repository: Wcabynessa/Tetris-AI.
-We used this program as our foundation to implement a look 2 ahead approach to the genetic algorithm and adjusted the program to meet our needs for computing the fitness score and testing.
+Using this repository as our basic foundation, we heavily adjusted the code to fit our needs.
+We overall adjusted the code to match what we were looking for.
+We also changed the features to the five features we wanted to focus on and added functions such as Look Two Steps Ahead and Testing.